hecl-analytic/Python-Biomedical-Beginner-Projects/README.md

 * **Future Goals:** Transitioning these logics into Pandas & NumPy for large-scale analysis.

 ---
-Created by Vojtech | Biomedical Engineering Student
+Created by| Biomedical Engineering Student